-When I first moved to Austin, I remember walking into a yoga studio on the east side, seeing a Berkey and being very impressed.
+When I first moved to Austin, I remember walking into a yoga studio on the east side, seeing a Berkey water filter and being very impressed.

 The Berkey water filter, a staple in many health conscious homes, including apparently true wellness gurus like Dr. Ben Lynch, was always the gold standard for me.
 Its shiny stainless chambers do an excellent job filtering water and look cool at the same time, or so I thought.
-I used a Berkey proudly for years, but recently switched to an AquaSana above counter reverse osmosis filter system, which is much more effective and much cheaper.
+I used a Berkey proudly for years, but recently switched to an Aquasana above counter filter system (View Price on Aquasana), which is much more effective and much cheaper.

 Why did I move away from a Berkey?